Comment on 'Quantum principle of relativity': Final remarks

 In any theory, measurable quantities should be identified.
 This is especially true of the 1+3 dimensional space-time generalization, which introduces a three-dimensional time vector.
 In this case the subluminal and superluminal observers cannot be treated on the same footing and question arises whether the modulus of the three-time vector is measurable.

-If we were to take the QPR seriously as a new physical postulate then all laws including Born's rule should be valid in any frame of reference within reasonable limits, but it unlikely us as the superluminal extension of special relativity in 1+3 dimensional space-time is not covariant \cite{Dragan_et_all}.
+If we were to take QPR seriously as a new physical postulate then all laws including Born's rule should be valid in any frame of reference within reasonable limits, but it unlikely us as the superluminal extension of special relativity in 1+3 dimensional space-time is not covariant \cite{Dragan_et_all}.

-According to the above arguments, the Quantum Principle of Relativity cannot be treated as complete in the sense that it is neither universal nor formal.
-Einstein was convinced that “only the discovery of a universal formal principle could lead us to assured results.” \cite{Einstein}.
-In particular, it does not provide any measurable and potentially observable effects.
-Nevertheless, the idea to consider both branches of $G_S$ and $G_s$ on the same level opens up a new way of thinking about possible relations between special relativity and quantum mechanics including possible modifications of physical laws.
+According to the above arguments, the QPR cannot be treated as complete in the sense that it is neither universal nor formal.
+Einstein was convinced that `only the discovery of a universal formal principle could lead us to assured results.' \cite{Einstein}.
+In particular it does not provide any measurable and potentially observable effects.
+Nevertheless, the idea to consider both branches of $G_S$ and $G_s$ on the same level opens up a new way of thinking about possible relations between special relativity and quantum mechanics.

 Note that there is a fundamental asymmetry between QPR and probability amplitudes concept due to the status of constants $c$ and $\hslash$.
-Namely for QPR the existence of a universal (“critical”) constant $c$ is crucial for both superluminal and subluminal branches, while Planck's constant enters only as a proportionality factor $\frac{2\pi}{h}$ in the subluminal branch.
+Namely for QPR the existence of a universal (`critical') constant $c$ is crucial for both superluminal and subluminal branches, while Planck's constant enters only as a proportionality factor $\frac{2\pi}{h}$ in the subluminal branch.
 To restore symmetry, in the latter, this seems reasonable to adopt the following postulate:

 \emph{The value of Planck's constant $h$ measured in any inertial system $G_s$ always takes the same value}.